MPF Enrolment and Contributions - Smart Tips

 - if the identity of the intermediary is in doubt, check the MPFA’s register1 and contact the PI concerned to confirm the identity of the alleged intermediary;

-MPFA will continue to work closely with the Police, frontline regulators (namely, Hong Kong Monetary Authority, Insurance Authority and Securities and Futures Commission) and MPF trustees to combat such crimes and malpractices.
+MPFA has reminded MPF trustees to stay vigilant in assessing claims for MPF withdrawal in order to detect possible false claims.
+MPFA will continue to work closely with the Police and frontline regulators (namely, Hong Kong Monetary Authority, Insurance Authority and Securities and Futures Commission) to combat such crimes and malpractices.

 1 Public registers: https://www.mpfa.org.hk/en/info-centre/public-registers/subsidiary-intermediary